SuperiorRoboworksTeam857/2020InfiniteRecharge/README.md

-# FRC 2020 Infinite Recharge Team 857 Game code
+# FRC Team 857 Game Code for 2020 Infinite Recharge

 Sorry about the mess.